ajmatson/Websense-WCG-Auto-Backup-Script/README.md

-# Websense WCG Auto Backup Script
+# Websense/Forcepoint WCG Auto Backup Script
-This is a script that was designed to run on Websnse appliances to create automatic backups of the WCG settings "WCG Snapshot" and FTP them to an FTP Server.
+This is a script that was designed to run on Websense/Forcepoint appliances to create automatic backups of the WCG settings "WCG Snapshot" and FTP them to an FTP Server.
 Currently the script creates a tar.gz file of the backup to upload, in the future it will be changed to create the same directory structure that the proxy does for easier remote restores.

 Recently there was a custom log added which can be viewed in the WCG UI.
 The log can be accessed via Configure > Logs > System and then select "snapshot_script.log" from the dropdown box.
 An example of the log: